mfat/tvhplayer/README.md

 ## Features:
-- Add multiple servers

 - Browse EPG for each channel and schedule recording your favorite shows
 - Play live TV & radio channels
 - Initiate instant records on your TVheadend server
 - Record live TV locally
 - Set custom duration for recordings
-- Monitor your server status, signal strength and DVR right from the app
+- Monitor your server status, signal strength and DVR
 - Uses built-in VLC player for maximum compatibility
 - Cross-platform - runs on linux, macOS and Windows